pabloamh/walker/README.md

 # use_fido: Enable Fido for more accurate file type identification.
 # use_fido = true

+# extract_text_on_scan: If set to false, the initial `index` command will
+# skip the time-consuming process of extracting text content from documents.
+# This allows for a much faster initial scan.
+You can then use the
+# `refine-text` command later to process only the text-based files.
+# extract_text_on_scan = false

+# archive_exclude_extensions: A list of file extensions for archive-like
+# files that should NOT be extracted.
+This is useful for formats like e-books
+# that are technically zip files but should be treated as single items.
+# Defaults include .epub, .cbz, .cbr.
+# archive_exclude_extensions = [".epub", ".cbz", ".cbr", ".apk"]
 ```
 ## Offline Setup and Usage